bootdotdev/blog/content/golang/golang-constant-maps-slices.md

 For the most part, I've found that [developers learning Go](https://boot.dev/learn/learn-golang) for the first time are pretty good at using global *constants* for configuration values rather than global *variables*.
 However, a problem arises when we want a constant version of some of the more complex types.
 The Go compiler does not allow us to [create array, map, or slice](/golang/golang-make-maps-and-slices/) constants.
 After realizing this, many developers decide to use a dangerous global variable.

-In this article, we will explore some alternative options that allows us to make a *form* of constant maps, slices, and arrays, albeit with some trade-offs.
-Please don't use global variables if you can avoid it!
+In this article, we will explore some alternative options that allow us to make a *form* of constant maps, slices, and arrays, albeit with some trade-offs.
+Please don't use global variables if you can avoid them!

 ## So if Go doesn't support these types of constants, what is the best alternative?